A Look at Six Recent Oil and Gas Disasters in Colorado

 Whether the industry is at fault for the Firestone home explosion or not, this is a wake up call that the safety measures we have in place now are simply not good enough.
 We’ve long said that the burden of proof for proving that drilling is safe must be on the oil and gas industry.
 One example of a step the industry can take in response to this tragedy is to agree to a commonsense bill that set oil and gas wells further back from school property, which was voted down by a state Senate committee just a few weeks ago after strong opposition from the industry.

-Here are five oil and gas disasters that have occurred in Colorado in the last eight years:
+Here are six oil and gas disasters that have occurred in Colorado in the last eight years:

 Anadarko Petroleum Corporation